 From reading commercial reviews to user comments, I get the impression that the only games worth playing are at minimum 80% and anything less is not worth your time and money.
 It's not just my opinion as developers have been denied bonuses based on Metacritic scores.
 I've played games that were rated in the 70's, even 60's according to Metacritic and I found them quite enjoyable.
 In fact, I find that the difference between low-rated and high-rated games is surprisingly small; they only differ in subtleties, not in whether the game is actually fun or not.

-I find that a lot of reviews focus too much on the author's subjective experience instead of examining more objective elements like mechanical design and narrative logic.
-The language used comes off as emotional posturing that just isn't very useful to the reader.
-A good review should give you a factual representation of the game, not just convey a personal narrative.
+I find that a lot of reviews focus too much on the author's vaguely subjective experience instead of examining more concrete elements like mechanical design and narrative logic.
+The language comes off as emotional posturing that is just raging at everything, being high off of everything, or just being indifferent to everything.
+A good review should give you a factual representation of the game and an explanation of what everything means, not just convey a personal narrative.
 That's not to say that reviews should be devoid of the author's personal touch, it's just that there needs to be a consistent standard of how to evaluate.
 To establish such a standard, the first place to start is in defining what a game is.

 Games are interactive mediums.
 They empower me, enabling me to do things impractical to do in real-life.
 They make me feel prideful about my ability to make things happen by having the game respond to my choices and skill.
 Thus, the quality of gameplay comes from the amount and depth of interaction.
 A game that gives you more options and enables more meaningful possibilities is a better game.
 I describe what the game gives you, what it expects you to do, and how far you can take the system.